Wikiversity

 Wikiversity is a Wikimedia Foundation project that supports learning communities, their learning materials, and resulting activities.
 It differs from Wikipedia in that it offers tutorials and other materials for the fostering of learning, rather than an encyclopedia.
-Like Wikipedia, it is available in many languages.
+It is available in many languages.

 One element of Wikiversity is a set of WikiJournals which publish peer-reviewed articles in a stable, indexed, and citable format comparable with academic journals.
 These can be copied to Wikipedia, and are sometimes based on Wikipedia articles.